-The entrance at the bastion of San Martino is free, and it is another of the secondary gates to get out the town center.
-The restoration works dug up the rests of the octagonal tower dated back to 1300.
-At the gate, a huge robot statue made on paper, welcome visitors.
-Inside we still find the old arches made in bricks that light games make them even more fascinating, and the embrasures used for defending the walls with cannons.
-The most powerful cannons (that could shoot up to 4 km away) were on top of the walls while from these windows cannons shot stones, nails and iron scraps.
+The entrance at the bastion of San Martino is free.
+It works also as a secondary gate to get out of downtown.
+The restorations dug up the rest of the octagonal tower dated back to 1300.
+At the gate, a huge robot statue made of paper welcomes visitors.
+Inside we still find old arches made of bricks that light games make them even more fascinating.
+You can also look out for the embrasures used for defending the walls with cannons.
+The most powerful cannons (that could shoot up to 4 km away) were on top of the walls while from these windows cannons shot stones, nails, and iron scraps.

 Chet Baker and Lucca

 Walking along the walls we passed next to the current city prison and there is a touching story to tell.
 In 1960, one of the world’s greatest jazz trumpeters Chet Baker spent sixteenth months here in jail.

 Baker was a poète maudit.
 He was playing and singing like an angel without knowing music like a talented autodidact.
 He was fond of the town of Lucca, where he had good friends.
 And with the coastal area of Versilia too.
 It is in the summer of 1960 that he was arrested for drug trafficking while on tour playing in some of the best clubs in Versilia.
 During his imprisonment, he got permission to play his trumpet, so every day a crowd met up in front of the prison to listen to his wonderful melodies.

 Also, in December of the same year, another great jazz clarinetist, Henghel Gualdi faced the law organizing, along this part of walls, an improvised and moving concert as a Christmas gift for Chet.